pbl64k/coursera-progfun-faqs/week2-a2-funsets-faq.md

 http://en.wikipedia.org/wiki/Algebra_of_sets

-Not that we're using *set-theoretic difference* as difference in this assignment, rather than *symmetric set difference*.
+Note that we're using *set-theoretic difference* as difference in this assignment, rather than *symmetric set difference*.

 **Can I assume the same bounds as described in `forall` and `exists` tasks apply to `union` etc.?**